Tips for Preventing Winter Fires

 Between 2011 and 2015, more than 486,000 people were treated in emergency rooms for fire or burn injuries.
 The majority of victims were injured in a fire that occurred in a residential structure, according to the American Burn Association.

 Unfortunately, many people who suffer burn injuries are left in a debilitating and painful condition.
-If you suffered a fire or burn injury caused by another’s negligence, contact the Lynch Law Firm’s New Jersey burn injury lawyers to discuss your legal options during a free initial consultation.
+If you suffered a fire or burn injury caused by another’s negligence, contact the Lynch Law Firm, PC’s New Jersey burn injury lawyers to discuss your legal options during a free initial consultation.
 We will explain your legal rights and whether you may have a claim against the at-fault party that entitles you to compensation.

 Causes of Winter Fires